leucos/ansible-tuto/step-08/README.md

 Note the `tags: deploy` line allows you to execute just a part of the playbook.
 Let's say you push a new version for your site.
-You want to speed up and execute only the part that takes care of deployment. tags allows you to do it:
+You want to speed up and execute only the part that takes care of deployment.
+Tags allows you to do it.
+Of course, "deploy" is just a string, it doesn't have any specific meaning and can be anything.
+Let's see how to use it:

     $ ansible-playbook -i step-08/hosts -l host1.example.org step-08/apache.yml -t deploy
     X11 forwarding request failed on channel 0